kubedb/issues/design-docs/pgbouncer.md

 ```

-Here, `Pgbouncer` will be introduced as a new `kind` to handle connection-pooling for PostgreSQL.
+Here, `Pgbouncer` will be introduced as a new `kind` to handle connection pooling for PostgreSQL.

 The `spec` section of `Pgbouncer` will have three fields to specify the database info, pgbouncer connection configuration, and user list.